jonathanmadeley/hl-api-client-net/README.md

 ## Licensing

-This software is provided under a GNU General Public License.
+This software is provided under a MIT license.